-Rule 4.5 Notices from DECCD to Applicant
+Rule 4.3 Notices from DECCD to Applicant

+DECCD may contact applicants if additional information is needed and may request additional documentation as necessary.

+Acknowledgment/Request for Documents

-Acknowledgment/Request for Documents: After the parent/guardian completes and submits his/her CCPP application, he/she is immediately notified of the required documents needed to determine eligibility.
+After the applicant completes and submits a CCPP application, the applicant is immediately notified of the required documents needed to determine eligibility by email.
 The applicant will have sixty (60) calendar days to submit the required documents needed to determine eligibility.

-DECCD will issue the following notices reminding the applicant to submit required documents.
+Request for Information

-Request for Information: If the required documents have not been submitted when the caseworker initially reviews the case, the parent/guardian will be sent a request for information notice, notifying the parent/guardian to provide the requested documents.
+If the required documents have not been submitted when the caseworker initially reviews the case, the applicant will be sent a request for information notice, notifying the parent/guardian to provide the requested documents.
 This notice will contain the deadline date as well as a list of the documents needed to determine eligibility.

+Reminder: 30-day Notice

-Reminder: 30-day Notice: On the 30th day from the application submission date, if the parent/guardian has not submitted all required documents, a 30-day reminder notice will be sent to the parent/guardian.
+On the 30th day from the application submission date, if the applicant parent/guardian has not submitted all required documents, a 30-day reminder notice will be sent to the applicant.
 This notice will include a list of any missing required documents needed to determine eligibility along with the deadline date.

+Denial: 60-day Notice

-Denial: 60-day Notice: On the 60th day from the application submission date, if the parent/guardian has not submitted the documents, the application will be denied for failure to provide requested documents.
-A denial notice will be sent to the parent/guardian notifying them of ineligibility.
-Once the application is denied, the parent/guardian may complete and submit a new application, along with the required documents needed to determine eligibility, or the applicant may appeal the denial through the Administrative Agency Appeal Hearing Process, incorporated herein by reference.
+On the 60th day from the application submission date, if the applicant has not submitted the documents, the application will be denied for failure to provide requested documents.
+Applicants will then be sent a notice of denial.
+Once the application is denied, the applicant may complete and submit a new application, along with the required documents needed to determine eligibility, or the applicant may appeal the denial through the Administrative Agency Appeal Hearing Process, incorporated herein by reference.

-Source: 4 5 C F R 9 8 .
-3 3 ; Miss.
+Source: 45 CFR 98.33; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised:

-March 2020

-Rule 4.6 DECCD Application Processing

-Applications cannot be approved until the application is complete.
-No application is complete until all required documentation has been submitted.
-Theapplicant must complete the application within sixty (60) days of application submission date.

-Source: 4 5 C F R 9 8 .
-3 3 ; Miss.
-Code Ann. § 43-1-2(4); Miss.
-Code Ann. § 43-1-4 Revised:

-March 2020

-Rule 4.7 Non-Availability of Funds/Waitlist

-DECCD accepts applications for child care services throughout the year.
-When available funds have been exhausted, the following steps will apply:

-The parent submits an application to CCPP.

-A DECCD caseworker will determine eligibility.

-DECCD will email the parent a notice of eligibility or ineligibility.

-The parent will be placed on the waitlist, if eligible.

-DECCD will send the parent a notice to update the application when funding is available.

-If the parent fails to update the application with current documentation within sixty (60) days from the date of notice to update, the application will be closed.

-If the parent updates the application with the current documentation within sixty (60) days from the date of notice to update, the application will be processed to determine eligibility.

-Source: 4 5 C F R 9 8 .
-3 3 ; Miss.
-Code Ann. § 43-1-2(4); Miss.
-Code Ann. § 43-1-4

-Revised: March 2020
+Revised: August 2025

-Part 17 Chapter 5: Parent Eligibility Requirements
+Chapter 5: Parent Eligibility Requirements

-Rule 5.1 Parental Choice

 Child Care and Development Fund (CCDF) regulations require that child care assistance provided through certificates permit parents to choose from child care categories and be provided information regarding the range of provider options.
-MDHS makes the following choices available to parents:
+MDHS makes the following choices available to parents: (1) Licensed Center Based Care, (2) Licensed Family Child Care, or (3) Licensed In-Home Care.
+Parents participating in the Child Care Payment Program (CCPP) must select a CCPP Provider.